Software-Improvement-Group/sigridci/docs/organization-integration/upload-instructions.md

 This will clone a Git repository, and then create a ZIP file containing both the source code and the change history.
 The latter is used for Sigrid's [architecture quality](../capabilities/architecture-quality.md) analysis.
 We create a log file containing this change history, and afterwards we deleted the `.git` directory to make the ZIP file smaller and faster to upload.

+Please make sure that you use the UTF-8 charset when creating the zip.

 ## Contact and support

 Feel free to contact [SIG's support department](mailto:support@softwareimprovementgroup.com) for any questions or issues you may have after reading this document, or when using Sigrid or Sigrid CI.
 Users in Europe can also contact us by phone at +31 20 314 0953.